Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The relative model of Chang, Weinberger, and Yu

 \begin{prop} If $h:Y\to X$ is a Lipschitz continuous mapping inducing the mapping $\phi:=\pi_1(h):\pi_1(Y)\to \pi_1(X)$, the relative assembly mapping fit into a commuting diagram with exact rows:

 The upper row is the sequence from Proposition \ref{cwyexact} and the bottom row is the mapping cone sequence for $\phi$. \end{prop}

 Let us consider two relevant examples:

 \begin{ex} For a compact manifold with boundary, $W$, we consider the inclusion mapping $i: \partial W \hookrightarrow \overline{W}$.
+In this example, $X=W$, $Y=\partial W$ and $h=i$.
 This mapping models all relative geometric $K$-homology groups; both at the level of relative $K$-homology of continuous mappings (see Subsection \ref{domainsubs} below) and relative $K$-theory of $*$-homomorphisms (see Subsection \ref{codomainsubs} below).
 The associated Roe algebras and localization algebras of this mapping were studied in detail in \cite{xieyu,zeid14}. \end{ex}